 She also cautioned against victim blaming. "[Female-only campgrounds] smack a little bit of curfews on women, placing restrictions on their movements and their behaviors, when we know, of course, the only people with the power to prevent or reduce levels of sexual violence are the perpetrators," Russell said.
 Rape Crisis is trying other ways to reduce sexual assault at festivals, like running videos to raise awareness of the problem.
 This, Russell said, would help "send strong messages to would-be sexual violence perpetrators that it won't be tolerated."

-Like Russell, organizers of other festivals were also skeptical of the initiative's ability to prevent sexual assault.
-Mikey Lion, one of the founders of the Southern California festival Desert Hearts, worried that a gender-specific camping space would divide attendees.
+Organizers of other festivals I spoke to were similarly wary about the idea of gender-specific campgrounds, if for other reasons.
+Mikey Lion, one of the founders of the Southern California festival Desert Hearts, worried that a female-only camping space would divide attendees.
 "For Desert Hearts, what we want to do is have the most all-encompassing campground possible, have everyone completely immersed with each other," Lion said.
 This may be easier for a festival like Desert Hearts, which hosts about 3,500 people in their campgrounds each year.
 Electric Forest's attendees last year numbered approximately 45,000.

 Accounts from female campers contradicted Lombardi's assertion that sexual harassment hasn't been a problem at Electric Forest.
 "I have heard of issues at EVERY festival I've been to, and this is a great start to fix that problem," said Schunk.
 "There were a few times where a 'bro' type frat boy would dance on me, or scream in my ear asking for my number," added Haileyann York, referring to a previous experience at Electric Forest.
 "I did witness a girl completely trashed dancing in the crowd.
 Some guy came up to her and kept grabbing her butt and being really disgusting.
 She tried to pull away but he held on.
 Everyone around her immediately grabbed him off."

-"I have heard of sexual harassment issues at every festival I've been to, and this is a great start to fix that problem."—Anna Schunk, female camper at Electric Forest
+"I have heard of sexual harassment issues at evert festival I've been to, and this is a great start to fix that problem."—Anna Schunk, female camper at Electric Forest

 Follow Sophie Weiner on Twitter